jupoon-other/cse15l-lab-reports/labs/lab4/lab-report-4.md

 And then there's more text

-Meaning that the expected output of running it through MarkdownParse would be `[https://ucsd-cse15l-w22.github.io/]`, just a single link.

 **************************************************

 Here are the tests I created in MarkdownParseTest.java for each of the three test snippets: